 NWO Open Competition Domain Science-M Grant for research on controlling molecular interactions for quantum simulation

-Tijs Karman, researcher in the Theoretical Chemistry group within the Institute for Molecules and Materials (IMM) of the Radboud University, has been awarded an NWO Open Competition Domain Science-M Grant.
-This is a funding instrument of the Netherlands Organisation of Scientific Research (NWO) aimed at research questions in or overlapping the fields of earth sciences, astronomy, chemistry, computer science, life sciences, physics and mathematics.
-Onvlee will study reactive molecular collisions in the research project entitled 'Deciphering molecular collisions: from molecular billiards to chemical reactions'.
-The grant includes the employment for a PhD candidate for the duration of 4 years.
-“I’m very excited about receiving this grant!
-It gives us a great opportunity to investigate chemical reactions on the molecular level in extremely high detail”, Onvlee says.
+Tijs Karman, researcher in the Theoretical Chemistry group within the Institute for Molecules and Materials (IMM) at Radboud University has been awarded an NWO Open Competition Domain Science-M Grant.
+This is a funding instrument of the Netherlands Organisation of Scientific Research (NWO) aimed at research questions in or overlapping the fields of earth sciences, astronomy, chemistry, computer science, life sciences, physics, and mathematics.
+Karman will develop theoretical model of the microscopic interactions between cold molecules in an optical lattice and how these interactions can be controlled.

 NWO Open Competition Domain Science-M

 NWO Open Competition Domain Science-M (ENW-M) grants are intended for curiosity-driven scientific research of high quality.
 The ENW-M grant offers researchers the opportunity to elaborate original, innovative, risky ideas and to realise scientific innovations that can form the basis for the research themes of the future.